 Legislation is a major source of law.
 Courts are the other source.

-You'll also find out about the court hierarchy, and the courts' and tribunals' jurisdictions.
+In this 10 minutes video you'll also find out about the court hierarchy, and the courts' and tribunals' jurisdictions.

 Developed by LIAC, State Library of NSW

 Courts select and provide decisions for publication, usually on the grounds of legal significance.

 Just because a case is well known doesn't mean it has been published in print, or on the internet.

 If you want to find out more about citators, use this guide: What is a case citator? produced by Macquarie University.